December 5, 2024

-What would you choose: working on a $1M deal for a year or having a million smaller deals close during the same period?
+What would you choose: working on a $1M deal for a year or having a million small or mid-size business (SMB) deals?

 In this guide, we will talk about the listed aspects of the mid-market sales process and how they can contribute to your bottom line.